edvardtoth/ComfyUI-ETNodes/README.md

 # Features

 - **Gemini API Image Node**: A powerful node that allows you to generate and edit images using Google's Gemini API.
 It supports both text-to-image and image-to-image generation, with adjustable safety settings and aspect ratios.
+- **Gemini API Text Node**: A versatile multimodal node that connects to Gemini LLMs for text generation.
+It can analyze and describe a combination of text, images, audio, and video inputs.

 ## Develop